 Don’t forget to Pin It!

 Photos by Kristina Hicks-Hamblin © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Product photos courtesy of Earthcare Seeds and Eden Brothers Nursery.
+Product photos courtesy of Eden Brothers.
 Uncredited photos: Shutterstock.

 About Kristina Hicks-Hamblin

 Kristina Hicks-Hamblin lives on a dryland permaculture homestead in the high desert of Utah.
 Originally from the temperate suburbs of North Carolina, she enjoys discovering ways to meet a climate challenge.
 She is a Certified Permaculture Designer and a Building Biology Environmental Consultant, and holds a Bachelor of Arts degree in liberal studies from the University of North Carolina at Greensboro.
 Kristina loves the challenges of dryland gardening and teaching others to use climate compatible gardening techniques, and she strives towards creating gardens where there are as many birds and bees as there are edibles.
 Kristina considers it a point of pride that she spends more money on seeds each year than she does on clothes.